sony7760/DevOps/K8s/Pod-pv.md

   ```
   exit
   ```
--  Check index.html on node(where you created the directory "/mnt/disks/ssd1/")
+-  Check for the file index.html on node(where you created the directory "/mnt/disks/ssd1/")